sdiehl28/baseball-analytics/README.md

 The purpose of data wrangling is to make data analysis easier and more efficient.
 The 50+ data consistency tests would have been much more difficult to write had the data not been wrangled first.

-The scripts which wrangle the Lahman and Retrosheet data:
+The scripts which wrangle the Lahman and Retrosheet data will:

 * ensure that for all CSV files in both datasets, the same 50+ field names are used to represent the same information
   * for example, if a batter hits a "hr", then the opposing pitcher gave up a "hr" and "hr" is the field name used in the batting and pitching CSV files for both Lahman and Retrosheet